Popular sub Lindsey Malecha not ready for her Arizona Wildcats career to end just yet

 Malecha has played in three of the four WNIT games, usually coming in as a sub at the end.
 She tallied one defensive rebound against Pacific.

-For Malecha, it doesn’t matter when she gets in the game or how long she plays — she’s logged a total of 47 minutes this season—she is always ready.
+For Malecha, it doesn’t matter when she gets in the game or how long she plays — she’s logged a total of 47 minutes this season—she’s always ready.

 “We had seen this on Twitter, everyone was doing it.
 So we all just did one,” said Malecha.
 “Mine was leaving the team dinner and I pulled up to a stoplight next to Sam and was like ‘record me now, do me now.’
 So I did it in my car.
 I think she snapped Tee Tee (Starks) in her car, even though Tee Tee didn’t know she was recording it.
 It was a fun, random thing.”